Jasmamu1992/VehicleDetectionAndTracking/README.md

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like and finally got the following parameters that gave the hisghest SVM testing accuracy of 99.35%
+I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like using the code in fourth code cell

+![alt text][image6]

+####2.
+Explain how you settled on your final choice of HOG parameters.

+I tried various combinations of parameters and settled up with the parameters that gave me the highest SVC test accuracy of 99.35%.
+The following are the parameters that I finally used

 ```
 colorspace = 'YCrCb'